codio/site/source/docs/ide/boxes/restart-reset.html.md

 full_width: true
 ---

 Codio offers the ability to restart and to reset your project's Box.
-You can find both options in the 'Project' menu.
+You can find both options in the **Project** menu.

 ## Restart
 This operation reboots the Box, which usually takes a few seconds.